kevinvzandvoort/espicc-somaliland-digaale-survey-2019-carriage/README.md

 This survey was implemented using Open Data Kit.
 Android tablets were provided by LSHTM Open Data Kit <https://opendatakit.lshtm.ac.uk>.

 - Questionnaires were programmed as multiple forms in xlsx, and can be found in the `./questionnaire/xlsx` folder in the [espicc-somaliland-digaale-survey-2019](https://github.com/kevinvzandvoort/espicc-somaliland-digaale-survey-2019/tree/main/questionnaire/xls) repository.
-- Only the additional swab related form has been added to this repository, as the `./questionnaire/xlsx/s5_swab/xlsx` file.
+- Only the additional swab related form has been added to this repository, as the `./questionnaire/xlsx/s5_swab.xlsx` file.
-- The converted xls file uploaded to an ODK server and used with *ODK Collect* during fieldwork has also been added in the `./questionnaire/xls` folder.
+- Th file was converted to an xls file to work on an ODK server, and used with *ODK Collect* during fieldwork.
 Unlike some of the other forms, no manual edits were made to this xls file.

 ### Included data sets